billtubbs/ml-obs/README.md

 ## Installation

-Clone this repository to your local machine and either add the root to your MATLAB path or work withing the main folder.
+Clone this repository to your local machine and either add the root to your MATLAB path or work within the main folder.

-## Testing

-A number of unit test scripts are included.
-You can run all the tests by running the MATLAB `runtests` command from the root directory.

 ## Tutorials